cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 }, game1)
 ```

-Second, this means that in your tests no games have reached a conclusion with a winner.
+This means that in your tests no games have reached a conclusion with a winner.
 Time to fix that.
-In a dedicated `msg_server_play_move_winner_test.go` file, you can prepare all the moves that will be played in the test.
+In a dedicated `msg_server_play_move_winner_test.go` file, prepare all the moves that will be played in the test.
 For convenience, a move will be written as:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0254e19f/x/checkers/keeper/msg_server_play_move_winner_test.go#L11-L17]
 type GameMoveTest struct {